Jihadists attack key aid facility in northeast Nigeria - Journal du Cameroun

 The UN said it “was outraged by the extremely violent attack on this key humanitarian facility where five United Nations staff were staying at the time of the incident”.

-The attack is the latest to target aid workers trying to tackle the vast humanitarian crisis caused by the decade-long jihadist insurgency in northeast Nigeria.
+The attack is the latest to target humanitarian organisations trying to tackle the vast humanitarian crisis caused by the decade-long jihadist insurgency in northeast Nigeria.

+A jihadist faction linked to the Islamic State group said in an online statement that it carried out an assault on soldiers in the area on Saturday but did not mention targeting the aid facility.

-An aid worker said the jihadists fired anti-aircraft machine guns and rocket-propelled grenades as they engaged soldiers in battle.
+An aid worker said the attackers fired anti-aircraft machine guns and rocket-propelled grenades as they engaged soldiers in battle.

-“The soldiers managed to evacuate the aid staff to their base close by while fighting continued,” the aid worker said.
+“The soldiers managed to evacuate the aid staff to their base close by while fighting continued,” the humanitarian worker said.

+A second aid worker said the jihadists “looted and burned stores and carted away food, medicines and other essential consumables”.

 The UN said that an “entire section of the facility was burned down as well as one of the few vehicles UN agencies rely on for movement and aid delivery”.